AlxisHenry/timeline/README.md

 ## :star2: About the project

 This project is built with React and Typescript.
 It uses the Github API to fetch the repositories of a user and display them in a timeline.

-This project use :
-	- vitejs as a bundler
-	- vitetest as a test runner
+It use **Vitest** for testing and **Vite** for building.

 ### :space_invader: Techs